 Take a minute out to look at the new films including Water Walk made with WaterAid and shot in Madagascar.

 Green Poems went to Bollywood!
 Martin performed at the National Centre for the Performing Arts, India.
 'You were a great hit!'
 Anil Dharker, Mumbai Literature Festival.

-The poem ENERGY LAUGH was published in the THE BEANO - one of the world's longest running children's comics!
+Check out the poem ENERGY LAUGH in THE BEANO - one of the world's longest running children's comics!

 Martin also read poems on BBC Radio 4's series SAVING SPECIES and on BBC Radio Bristol.

 As the UK’s Green Poet, Martin’s extremely theatrical and physical performances have been featured on BBC's flagship children's programme BLUE PETER, at the Eden Project Cornwall, Bristol's Festival of Nature, the International Green Awards Ceremony at London’s Natural History Museum, Green Apple Awards Ceremony London, 10:10 Environmental Awards Ceremony, Latitude Festival, Ilkley Literature Festival, Bath Literature Festival, Birmingham Libraries Young Readers’ Week, Greenscreen Film Awards Festival Sheffield, and Colston Hall 2 Bristol where Martin's poems were accompanied by the Bristol Ensemble Orchestra.

 Interviews, poetry and articles have appeared in BBC Wildlife Magazine, Venue magazine, Bristol Evening Post, Bristol Review of Books magazine, Bristol magazine, Spongebob Squarepants comic, The Beano, and online mag www.Essentialwriters.com

 You can book Martin for a performance at your house, school, TV studio, theatre, festival, conference or massive green global event!
 Performance Contact: